-What was highly speculated to be a Penguin update over the weekend was actually just a core ranking algorithm update.
+What was highly speculated to be a Penguin update over the weekend was just a core ranking algorithm update.
 However, it may be different from past core updates, considering recent news that the core algorithm has been integrated with Panda.

 This news was first reported on by Jennifer Slegg who received direct quotes from Google itself confirming that Panda is now part of the core ranking algorithm: